 Important: Anytime a student is enrolled less than part-time the student's grace period begins.
 The student's grace period for loan repayment for Federal Direct Unsubsidized and Subsidized Loans will begin on the day the student's enrollment is less-than part-time or on the date of withdrawal from the school.
 If the student is not enrolled part-time for more than 6 months, the loans will go into repayment.
 For Direct Subsidized Loans, interest is charged during the grace period.
-For Direct Unsubsidized Loans, interest is charged during the grace period.
 For Direct Unsubsidized Loans, interest accrues during all periods over the life of the loan.
 During periods of enrollment and the grace period, borrowers may choose to pay the interest or have it capitalized.